maxscheijen/maxscheijen.github.io/posts/invest.md

 ---
-title: "Investing your money without investing your time"
+title: "Investing Your Money without Investing Your Time"
 subtitle: "How I invest my disposable income"
 description: "Don’t want to spend time thinking about investing but I also don't want my money to become less valuable over time"
 date: 2023-05-13